 - Do I need special permission to enter Vietnam?
 No, citizens of most countries do not need special permission to enter Vietnam.
 Countries eligible for eVisa can be found here and Visa exempt here.

 - Do I need a visa to enter Vietnam?
 Citizens from 25 countries can enter Vietnam via the visa exemption scheme for a period ranging from 15-90 days.
-A single-entry eVisa (official website here) is now available online for most foreign citizens for a period of 30 days.
-The previous Visa On Arrival (VOA) has not been available since early 2022.
+A single-entry eVisa (official website here) is available online for most foreign citizens for a period of 90 days.
+This number increased from 30 days on 15th of August 2023

 - Do I need proof of onward travel?
 You could be asked to show proof of onward travel when you enter Vietnam, especially if you are entering on a visa exemption.
 If you have an eVisa, it’s unlikely you will be asked, however, there is always a chance.

 - Do I need proof of COVID-19 vaccination?
-No, Vietnam no longer requires foreign travellers to show proof of COVID-19 vaccinations to enter the country.
-Entry requirements are the same regardless of vaccination status.
+No, entry requirements are the same regardless of vaccination status.

 - Do I need travel insurance?
 No, but visitors may want travel insurance to cover unexpected in-country medical treatment costs.
 See popular insurers here.